 So, choose your hunting location after giving much thought to sun location as well as surrounding cover and tree stand height.

-Deer Hunting Tips: #5 – Know thy land
+Tip #5 – Know thy land

 If at all possible, you should be familiar with the land you are hunting.
 Sure, you may get an opportunity to hunt a piece of property, or even public hunting land that you don’t have the opportunity to scout prior to the hunt.
 However, if you do have full access to the property you will hunt, you should put in the time to be well versed in the details of that property.